kuersatp/kuersatp.github.io/content/_index.md

           location: Karlsruhe
           date_start: '2016-07-01'
           date_end: '2017-03-30'
-          description: Development of a multi-object tracking algorithm in C++ based on the Hungarian algorithm
+          description: Developed a novel multi-object tracking algorithm for satellite images based on the Hungarian algorithm for data association on bipartite graphs.

     design:
       columns: '2'
+>
   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.